nbulaj/proxy_fetcher/README.md

 This gem can help your Ruby application to make HTTP(S) requests from proxy server, fetching and validating current proxy lists from the [HideMyAss](http://hidemyass.com/) service.

+**IMPORTANT** currently HideMyAss service closed free proxy list service, but it will be open soon and gem will be updated.

 ## Installation

 If using bundler, first add 'proxy_fetcher' to your Gemfile: